kilokeith/soundcloud-soundmanager-player/README.md

 The player emits many events.
 Some are general to the player.
 Other are specific to the playlist or track.
 Most events will try to pass relevant data back to the listener. (eg: scplayer.volume returns with the set volume)

 Player
-+ scplayer.init
++ scplayer.init                  //player initially loads
-+ scplayer.play
++ scplayer.play                  //player plays - or attempts to play
-+ scplayer.pause
++ scplayer.pause                 //player pauses
-+ scplayer.stop
++ scplayer.stop                  //player stops
-+ scplayer.mute
++ scplayer.mute                  //player (un)mutes
-+ scplayer.position
++ scplayer.position              //player position is set
-+ scplayer.volume
++ scplayer.volume                //player volume is set
-+ scplayer.changing_track
++ scplayer.changing_track        //player changes tracks

 Playlist
-+ scplayer.playlist.next
++ scplayer.playlist.next         //playlist moves to next track
-+ scplayer.playlist.looped
++ scplayer.playlist.looped       //playlist hits next from end track with looping on, returns to start
-+ scplayer.playlist.ended
++ scplayer.playlist.ended        //playlist reaches the end and stops
-+ scplayer.playlist.prev
++ scplayer.playlist.prev         //playlist moves to prev track
-+ scplayer.playlist.looped
++ scplayer.playlist.looped       //playlist hits prev from first track with looping on, goes to last track
-+ scplayer.playlist.restarted
++ scplayer.playlist.restarted    //playlist hits prev from first track with looping off
++ scplayer.playlist.preloaded    //playlist has preloaded all SC data

 Track
-+ scplayer.track.info_loaded
++ scplayer.track.info_loaded     //track has SC info loaded
++ scplayer.track.bindable        //SM2 object is created and methods can be called/bound
-+ scplayer.track.ready
++ scplayer.track.ready           //track is fully buffered and can be played through
-+ scplayer.track.finished
++ scplayer.track.finished        //track finishes playing
-+ scplayer.track.whileloading
++ scplayer.track.whileloading    //track event with buffering is going on
-+ scplayer.track.whileplaying
++ scplayer.track.whileplaying    //track event updates play position while playing
-+ scplayer.track.played
++ scplayer.track.played          //track triggers play - actually played
-+ scplayer.track.paused
++ scplayer.track.paused          //track puases
-+ scplayer.track.resumed
++ scplayer.track.resumed         //track resumes from pause
-+ scplayer.track.stopped
++ scplayer.track.stopped         //track is stopped